What does Petula mean?

 How popular is Petula?

 Petula is an uncommon given name for females.
 Petula is an equally rare surname for both adults and children.
-(2000 U.S. Census)
+(2000 U.S. Demographics)

 Shown below is an analysis of the usage of the girl name Petula and affiliated names.
 Sula and Ursula are the prominent variation forms of Petula (not ranked) appearing in the Top 1000.
-Forms like Orsola are uncommon.
-Adoption of these girl names was at its most widespread during 1880-1889 (usage of 0.369%) and is now much less, with the versions Sula and Ursula becoming less in vogue.
-(2014 Birth Statistics)
+Adoption of these forms of Petula was more pronounced during 1880-1889 (adoption of 0.37%) and is now less, with the versions Sula and Ursula becoming less in vogue.
+(2014 U.S. SSA Records)